jrie/baoSolve/README.md

 ## Why the output?

 BaoSolve does show you the output of the possible best move for a game for each playboard provided.
 So it does also a little bit train on how the game works.
-Only the latest "best" game is shown so, means if two games have equal steals, only the latest is shown so.
+Only the latest "best" game is shown so, means if two games have equal steals, only the first is shown so.

 ## Why